groenborg/CharonFront/README.md

 The implementation of our Router is noted below

-**Note: test.component.ts is just for demonstration usage and is configures to be on the root path --> '/'**
+**Note: test.component.ts is just for demonstration usage and is configured to be on the root path --> '/'**

 ######Import statement in app.module.ts so we can use the module:
 ```typescript